mapsteps/welcome-email-editor/readme.txt

 1. Swift SMTP Settings

 == Changelog ==
+= 6.1 | December 30, 2023 =
+* New: [logged_in] & [not_logged_in] tags for Welcome Email Editor
+* Tweak: Visual feedback when sending test emails in Welcome Email Editor
+* Tweak: Make sure the Welcome Emails mimick WordPress' default emails
+* Tweak: Improved email template when triggering a test email from the SMTP settings tab
-= 6.0 | December 30, 2023 =
+* Fixed: Multiple recipients didn't work in Welcome Email Editor = 6.0 | December 30, 2023 =
 * **Welcome Email Editor is now Swift SMTP!** We've revamped Welcome Email Editor to bring you an easy-to-use & free SMTP plugin for WordPress!
 = 5.0.7 | December 12, 2023 =